HinodeXRT/xrtpy/docs/CODE_OF_CONDUCT.rst

 Conflict Resolution and Enforcement
 =====================================
-Conflicts are inevitable in any collaborative environment.
-When they arise, participants are expected to engage in discussions with respect and an open mind.
-If a conflict cannot be resolved amicably, project maintainers will mediate to ensure a fair and respectful resolution.
-We are committed to resolving conflicts quickly and fairly, maintaining harmony within the community.
+Conflicts may arise in any collaborative environment.
+Participants should engage respectfully and with an open mind.
-Violations of this Code of Conduct will not be tolerated.
-The consequences for such behavior may include warnings, temporary bans, or permanent removal from the project.
-Community leaders are responsible for enforcing these rules and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+If unresolved, project maintainers will mediate to ensure a fair resolution.
+Violations of this Code of Conduct will result in appropriate consequences, including warnings, temporary bans, or permanent removal.
+Community leaders are responsible for enforcing these rules and taking corrective action as needed.

 This Code of Conduct is adapted from the `Contributor Covenant`_, version 2.1.